wgmyers/mal/impls/ruby-wgm/NOTES.md

 Fixed "\\n" bug.
 All string tests now pass, though we still have not eliminated all string bugs, as things like """"" are still accepted quite happily.

+Finally fixed the variadic bindings issue.
+Actually the code was fine, it just wasn't actually doing what I intended.
+Poking at it and fixing the thinkos made everything just work.

+So, all Step 4 tests now pass.

 ## Step 3 (2021-05-02)

 With some pain, def! is now implemented.